 See Figure 5-1.
-Install a blade and apply the appropriate tension (See Section 2.5).
+Install a blade and apply the appropriate tension (See Section 2.4).
 Blade tension is adjusted with the tension handle shown.

 - 1. Raise the middle blade housing cover and make sure all persons are clear of the open side of the saw head. - 2.
-Turn the key swich to pos. #2. - 3.
-Manually spin idle pulley - 4.
-Remove the key and check the position of the blade on the blade wheels.
+Start the motor.